trans-k Glossary of Translation and Interpreting Terminology

 keystrokes.
 Translation projects are sometimes priced on a per page basis, although – except in the case of literary translation – this practice is becoming less common, being replaced by the

-- A translator who has taken an oath and can therefore produce
+- (In the UK) a translator who has taken an oath and can therefore produce

 - The group of people that an interpreter addresses.
 Used mostly in connection with